 The key is to counterbalance those automatic responses with strong executive skills.
 The more positive supports and practice, the stronger the circuits you’ll built.

 Unlike automatic responses, we are not born with executive functions.
 But, the good news is anyone can develop them!
 Nowadays adults seek tools like meditation to rewire their brains and make new, stronger circuits.
 The trillions of connections inside your child’s brain make up the prime window for building this set of skills.
-He just needs your support and help to succeed.
+They just need your support and help to succeed.

 - Simple games like Peek-a-boo connect your little one’s prefrontal cortex with more vast regions in the brain and stimulate your baby’s self-awareness, focus, and object permanence.